-With falling profits having prompted the creation of the Indominus rex, money was ultimately responsible for Jurassic World’s downfall — but may also prove to be its salvation.
-In creating the resort, Masrani Global spent $1.2 billion in construction and building materials alone, and with the park having opened to a whopping 98,120 visitors in its first month alone, it will have made the company a veritable fortune in its ten years of operation.
+With falling profits having prompted the creation of the Indominus rex, money was ultimately responsible for Jurassic World's downfall — but could also prove to be its salvation.
+In creating the resort, Masrani Global spent $1.2 billion in construction and building materials alone, and with the park having opened to a whopping 98,120 visitors in its first month alone, it will have made the company a fortune in its ten years of operation.

 I find it hard to believe that, given the relatively minor — I'll come back to that one later… — incident, the company would simply walk away from potential future earnings.
 They do, after all, say all press is good press, and the events of Jurassic World would certainly have drawn a massive amount of attention to the park.

-Speaking of those ten years, though…
+And speaking of those ten years…

-ITEM #2: A DECADE OF OPERATION
+A DECADE OF OPERATION

 Jurassic World was open for ten years without — as far as we know — any serious incident.
 Quite a stretch, that, and one that, I reckon, can be seen as pretty irrefutable proof that Masrani and InGen have become pretty adept at containing dinosaurs of the more standard variety.

 Things didn't go awry until the creation of the Indominus.
 Fortunately, though, said Indominus is now — again, as far as we know… — a collection of bones on the bottom of the lagoon.* Seems fairly straightforward to me: learn from those mistakes and reopen the park, sans hybrids.
 Always assuming a visitor or two didn't get creative with their mobile phone, it's possible that…

 It's an interesting point, this, because we know for a fact that a version of Jurassic World existed in which visitors waiting to be evacuated witnessed at least part of the showdown been the tyrannosaur and its monstrous cousin.